Root Canal An Overview

 What Is A Root Canal?

 Root canals are a common procedure, and with today’s advanced anesthetics, are quite comfortable.
-We simply clean out the diseased canal, fill it with a biologically-inert substance, and seal it from further infection.
+Once the area around the tooth is numb, we simply clean out the diseased canal, fill it with a biologically-inert substance, and seal it to prevent further infection.

 A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.